HFOSSedu/GitKit/README.md

 ### Using this Repository

+**Note:** One fork will support up to 26 students.
+If you have more than 26 students you will need to have multiple repositories.

 To set up this repository to use in your class, see the [README in .kit](.kit/README.md)

 #### FOSS Community and Collaboration